AdenLe-Github/ribopy_analysis/README.md

 Output:
 * Gzipped pickle file containing a dictionary of the adjusted coverage data: {Experiment : {Transcript : Adjusted coverage array}}.
   * This is automatically saved as `coverage.pkl.gz` in the working directory.

-Explanation of output:
-* The gzipped pickle file can be used in subsequent analysis.
+  * The gzipped pickle file will be used in subsequent analysis.

 Confirmation of success:
-* Upon successful completion, you should see a message in the terminal: `Saved as coverage.pkl.gz`.
+* Upon successful completion, you should see a message in the console: `Saved as coverage.pkl.gz`.
 * Check the directory to confirm the presence of the `coverage.pkl.gz` file.
   * If using the example _C. elegans_ Ribo file, compare with the example gzipped pickle file in `example_data_c_elegans` saved as `example_coverage.pkl.gz`.